 Lizard Island is first a national park—framed by the corals of the Great Barrier Reef and fringed with idyllic beaches and mangroves.
-Set upon a white-sand stretch of coast upon 2,500 pristine acres, Lizard Island resort is the only development on the island, accessible exclusively by plane and filling only 40 rooms at a time.
-Bathed in sunlight and cut off from the world by gentle turquoise waters, the lodge promises coveted seclusion amid a profusion of incredible wildlife.
+Set upon a white-sand stretch of coast amid 2,500 pristine acres, Lizard Island resort is the only development on the island, accessible exclusively by plane.
+It is cut off from the world by gentle turquoise waters, promising coveted seclusion at the edge of one of the planet’s most important natural treasures.

 The stunning and ethereal Great Barrier Reef is one of the seven natural wonders of the world, and Lizard Island offers a rare and exclusive look at its unique ecosystems.
-As one of the world’s first certified eco-lodges, Lizard Island seeks to maintain a responsible, sustainable presence within the national park, while also respecting the traditions and beliefs of the Dingaal people who have called the island home for many centuries.
+As one of the world’s first certified eco-lodges, the 40-suite lodges seeks to maintain a responsible, sustainable presence within the national park, while also respecting the traditions and beliefs of the Dingaal people who have called the island home for many centuries.

 Lizard Island is committed to economic, environmental, and social/cultural sustainability.
 Its ecotourism certification, earned in 1996, was part of the world’s first ecotourism distinction program.
 The lodge is located within a national park, where the land and waters are protected for the benefit of the ecosystems they support.